 If you used bacon fat to saute your vegetables at the beginning, feel free to garnish with some bacon when serving.
 Otherwise, a little sprinkling of cheese adds a touch of color and flavor.

 Altering the Recipe

 This is a base recipe.
 I typed it off the top of my head from years of experience.
 Play with the flavors to suit the taste of your family.
 Add more lentils if you like it thicker.
 Mix the lentils for a different texture.
 The pink ones turn to mush in about 20 minutes.
 The french green or brown lentils take 45 minutes to an hour to cook through.
 So by mixing the pink lentils with the green or brown, you end up with a thicker soup.
 This eliminates the necessity of “blend half the soup in a blender” that most recipes for thick lentil soup instruct you to do.
 This saves time and dishes – and the possibility of burning yourself or making a mess.

 I hope you enjoy lentil soup.
 We eat it often.
 It is healthy and inexpensive.

 *I like to take a moment to think if something will taste good together.
 If I used bacon fat to saute the mire poix, I’d never add tomatoes.
 To me, that’s just Ew!
 If adding tomatoes and basil, I’d use olive oil.
-Personally, I use butter and no tomatoes.
+Personally, I use cumin for the spice, butter and no tomatoes.
 That’s my favorite way.